kcallin/mqtt-codec/doc/source/admin.rst

     $

-The resulting entry should be inspected for correctness.
+The resulting `TestPyPI entry
+<https://test.pypi.org/project/mqtt-codec/>`_ should be inspected for
+correctness.
 "The database for TestPyPI may be periodically pruned, so it is not unusual for user accounts to be deleted [#]_".
 Packages on **TEST** PyPI and **real** PyPI cannot be removed upon distributor demand.
 On **TEST** PyPI packages may be removed on prune, on **real** PyPI they will remain forever.
-A checklist to help verify the PyPI release page follows:
+A checklist to help verify the PyPI
+is:

 * Version Number is Correct
 * Documentation Link is Correct